Artographer: a Curatorial Interface for Art Space Exploration: Conclusion

 \section{Conclusion}

-To complete the T. S. Eliot quote from the beginning of this piece, \begin{quote} \textit{The existing monuments form an ideal order among themselves, which is modified by the introduction of the new (the really new) work of art among them.
-The existing order is complete before the new work arrives; for order to persist after the supervention of novelty, the} whole \textit{existing order must be, if ever so slightly, altered; and so the relations, proportions, values of each work of art toward the whole are readjusted...} \begin{flushright}---T. S. Eliot\end{flushright} \end{quote}
+\begin{quote} \textit{ What happens when a new work of art is created is something that happens simultaneously to all the works of art which preceded it.
+The existing monuments form an ideal order among themselves, which is modified by the introduction of the new (the really new) work of art among them... the past should be altered by the present as much as the present is directed by the past.} \begin{flushright}---T. S. Eliot\end{flushright} \end{quote}

-In this work, we presented Artographer, a Curatorial Interface for exploring an intentionally curated dataset of 15,968 historical artworks, placed in a zoomable, similarity-clustered spatial map.
-We crafted this spatial map presentation from the embedding spaces of multiple models, placing AI generation into a context where it can augment and converse with established art space.
-We use Artographer as a probe to explore subverting the use of AI models to automate away the work of human art evaluation, and to investigate the effect of presenting the rich, relational information embedded in AI models as a visible substrate upon which users can explore, interrogate, discover, and teach us about creative exploration.
-In our study with 20 participants including 9 art history scholars, we identified four art space exploration behaviors (Jumping, Wandering, Fixation, and Revisiting).
-We discuss four key values enacted by Curatorial Interfaces: Visibility, Agency, Friction, and Serendipity --- and consider what we lose when the recommendation systems that govern curation of media automate away from those values.
-We advocate for treating the rich, relational knowledge embedded in AI models not as a ``solution'' for human subjectivity in curation, but as a flexible material that users might joyfully manipulate, and reflexively interrogate.
-We draw from hypertext artist Chia Amisola's framing of media navigation as a form of creative authorship itself~\cite{amisola_becoming_2024}, and imagine how Curatorial Interfaces might move towards empowering users with the agency to creatively curate and navigate more personal engagements with art and media.
+In this work, we presented Artographer: a design exploration into the curation and presentation of media.
+Artographer presents an intentionally curated dataset of 15,958 historical artworks as a zoomable, similarity-clustered spatial map, alongside a contextualized text-to-image generation system that places AI-generated images in conversation with ``nearby'' historical artworks.
+We instrumented Artographer as a probe in an empirical study, using it to capture and trace art exploration activity, and to elicit perspectives on how presentation system design can shape artwork reception and engagement.
+We characterize how 20 participants, including 9 art history scholars, jumped, wandered, became fixated, and revisited familiar areas across this particular space of artworks.
+We discuss four curatorial values: Visibility, Agency, Friction, and Serendipity---and consider what we lose when media systems automate away from these values.
+We advocate for treating the rich, relational knowledge embedded into AI models not as a ``solution'' for human subjectivity in curation, but as a flexible material that users might joyfully manipulate, and reflexively interrogate.
+We draw from hypertext artist Chia Amisola's framing of media navigation as a form of creative authorship itself~\cite{amisola_becoming_2024}, and consider how the design of alternative distribution systems can help us move from a media ecosystem dominated by content \textit{recommendation} systems towards artistic \textit{curatorial} systems: reimagining a future of digital media platforms that treat the creative work they distribute with care, and that empower users with the agency to navigate more meaningful, critical engagements with media.